How To Set Up And Maintain Your Crypto Portfolio

 5. Take Risk Management Seriously

 Risk management is a concept both beginners and seasoned traders must always prioritise.
 As a trader, you must understand the best way to manage risk.
 You have to set a strategy that helps you minimise loss.
 For instance, your risk management strategy can involve establishing strict rules on when to hold and when to sell.
-You could decide that you will only sell when a coin or token has risen 20% or hold as long as the coin doesn’t fall below 15%.
+You could decide to sell only when a coin or token has risen 20% or hold as long as the coin doesn’t fall below 15%.

-Beginners in the crypto investment market should consider keeping a specific amount of money aside for trading and using just a small part to make the first couple of trades.
-With this approach, they will still have money to trade if their investment moves against them.
+Beginners in the crypto investment market should consider setting aside a specific amount of money for trading and using just a small part to make the first couple of trades.
+This approach ensures that they will still have money to trade if their investment moves against them.

 To provide further context, let’s say you set aside $100 to trade.
 Then you buy $20 worth of Solana in the hope that it will rise and you can sell it, but instead, the price falls terribly.
 Despite this loss, you will still have $80 left to trade.
 To state the obvious, the loss would have been more severe if you had used all the $100 to buy Solana.

-Always have a risk management plan and money set aside to offset any losses you may experience while cryptocurrency investing.
+Always have a risk management plan and money set aside to offset any losses you may experience while investing in cryptocurrency.

 Extra Tip: Do Not Spend All Your Money On Crypto